sevagh/freemusicdemixer.com/web/karaoke.md

 ---
 title: Karaoke any song for free!
-description: Use Free Music Demixer to create karaoke tracks.
-Remove vocals from any song with our website and Android app for high-quality karaoke experiences.
-keywords: free music demixer, karaoke, create karaoke tracks, remove vocals, vocal remover, karaoke tracks, karaoke app, AI music demixing, two-source karaoke
 header_class: karaoke
+description: "Create karaoke tracks by removing vocals with our advanced AI-powered music demixer."
 ---

 # Need Karaoke for a party?
 Start here!